Back to Research

 In light of my thorough studies with the drug, I summarized the beneficial aspects of Salirasib as anti-cancerous drug and have suggested that it should become an influential therapeutic tool for treatment of human malignancies that harbor high activated Ras levels (review article published in Recent Patents on Anti-Cancer Drug Discovery).

-Lastly, due to the significant impact of Salirasib treatment on metabolic pathways of tumorigenic cells, such as glioblastoma and pancreatic tumor cells, we opted to focus on the recent discoveries related to metabolic mechanisms of pancreatic tumor cells.
-We summarized the latest findings in the field including the beneficiary effects of several pre-clinical drugs in a review article published in Cell Death and Disease.
+Lastly, due to the strong impact of Salirasib on metabolic pathways of tumorigenic cells, such as glioblastoma and pancreatic tumor cells, I chose to cover the recent discoveries related to metabolic mechanisms of pancreatic tumor cells.
+I summarized the latest findings in the field including the beneficiary effects of several pre-clinical drugs in a review article published in Cell Death and Disease.